-We are seeking M.S. and Ph.D. students to work on the following projects to begin in the Fall of 2023 in the Department of Earth and Atmospheric Sciences at Cornell University.
+We are seeking Ph.D. students to work on the following projects to begin in the Fall of 2024 in the Department of Earth and Atmospheric Sciences at Cornell University.
 Please contact the faculty listed below for more information.
-Details on applying to Cornell are available here: https://gradschool.cornell.edu/admissions/
+Details on applying to Cornell are available at https://gradschool.cornell.edu/admissions/

 Glaciology: Prof. Riley Culberg (firstname.lastname@example.org) is seeking a Ph.D. student interested in using radar geophysics and remote sensing methods to study the englacial hydrology and structure of ice sheets and/or ice shelves.

-Glacial and earthquake physics: Prof. Grace Barcheck (starting summer 2023) is looking for students interested in glacial and earthquake physics.
+Glacial and earthquake physics: Prof. Grace Barcheck (email@example.com) is looking for students interested in glacial and earthquake physics.
 Projects will involve characterizing seismicity and related processes in glaciers and fault zones using dense seismic networks, complimentary geophysical datasets, and machine learning.

-Atmospheric Sciences: Prof. Peter Hitchcock (email@example.com) is seeking a student to work on large-scale dynamical coupling between the stratosphere and troposphere.
+Atmospheric Sciences: Prof. Peter Hitchcock (firstname.lastname@example.org) and Prof. Jonathan Lin (email@example.com) are seeking to work jointly with a student on troposphere-stratosphere coupling in the tropics.

 Geospace science: Prof. David Hysell (email@example.com) is seeking multiple students to work on theory and observations of phenomena in the upper atmosphere and ionosphere related to space weather.
 Projects will involve the use of large international facilities as well as instruments made in our lab together with numerical simulations and forecast models.